 We went back on the road and raised or thumbs, one more time.
-Not a lot of cars, and none of them were stopping.
-Suddenly, a mom, her two children and her dog nicely opened her 4×4’s doors and picked us up.
+The road was not busy, and none of the cars looked like stopping.
+Suddenly, a mother, with her two children and dog, very kindly opened the doors to her 4×4 and let us in.
 She was very worried, and uncertain we were making the right decision.
-She even offered us to sleep at her parent’s house and gave us their number.
+She even offered to let us sleep at her parent’s house and gave us their number.
 She brought us back to Borgarnes where we tried to get a car going towards Reykjavik (which was easier and kind of the right direction to start with).

 An old Icelandic man driving the most humongous car I’ve ever seen, stopped and invited us in.
-He wasn’t speaking a word of English, but we managed to make him understand where we were aiming to go.
+He couldn’t speak a word of English, but we managed to get him to understand where we were aiming to go.
 On the way he offered us an Icelandic specialty: dry fish.
-It doesn’t smell good, and the taste is amazing, but we were craving for food and it was so nice of him to offer!
+It doesn’t smell good, but tasted fantastic, by this stage we were craving anything to eat so it was so nice of him to offer!

 He drove us to Mosfellsbær, and while stopping the car he tried to make us understand something.
 We figured out he didn’t want to leave us here.
 We had 1h12 more to drive and 1h40 to make it in time.
 He started to drive again, giving me hope that he was going to bring us to Reykholt.
 I decided to call the Guesthouse again, telling them we were on our way!

 But suddenly, our driver stopped the car in the middle of Thingvellir National Park, on a Parking lot in the Campers area.
 We know he thought it was a good idea, and probably a safer one, but what was our options now?
 He left us there, unconscious of the difficulty.
 Campers around us even laughed at our situation, knowing like us, that getting to Reykholt now, was almost impossible.
-But hey, I just wrote “almost” right?
+But of course, I could only hear “almost”.

-One car appeared in our vision.
+One car came into sight.
 It was the one.
 It had to be.
 Night was here and if we missed it, the doors at the Guesthouse would be closed and our chances to get there, ruined.
 We jumped on the road, waving our arms like crazy people, and it worked.

-A couple of Americans married for 35 years invited us in their small car, telling us how they tried to take a shortcut through the snow and failed, the reason why they were on this road so late.
-They were from the Wisconsin State, and did a lot of hitchhiking in their life, explaining why they offered to drive us to Laugarvatn, a few kilometers before our destination.
+A couple of Americans married for 35 years invited us in their small car, telling us how they tried to take a shortcut through the snow and failed, this being the reason they were on the road so late.
+They were from Wisconsin, and did a lot of hitchhiking in their life, explaining why they offered to drive us to Laugarvatn, a few kilometers before our destination.
 Nevertheless the wife wouldn’t drive us further because she was hungry.
 I decided to try everything in my power to make her change her mind.

 21.29 when we arrived in Laugarvatn and they were desperately looking for an open restaurant.
-They had 3 options, and none of them was opened.
+They had 3 options, and none of them were open.
 After those attempts, she made her husband stop the car at a red light and asked us: “What do we do girls?”.

-For some reasons she decided to make us wait a bit more, to add suspense to our stressful situation.
+For some reason she decided to make us wait a bit more, adding yet more suspense to our stressful situation.
 It was tough to bear as the clock was ticking and we were so close.
-Her husband had remain silent most of the trip, but that’s when he decided to speak up, tell her he will drive us and pressed down the pedal.
+Her husband had remained silent most of the trip, but that’s when he decided to speak up, tell her he will drive us and pushed down the pedal.
 We couldn’t believe it and will forever be grateful.